What do you Mean by Safe-Haven Assets?

 Cash or liquid money is undoubtedly the best form of protection against uncertain and bad economic conditions.
 An investor will have to look nowhere nor seek anybody’s help during the worst of times if he has cash stocked up with him.

 However, cash has the demerit of not being able to provide any yield or interest to its holder.
-Also, persistent inflation in the economy will result in bringing down the real value of stockpiles of cash.
-As the investor will continue to see erosion in his purchasing power over the years due to inflation.
+Also, persistent inflation in the economy will result in bringing down the real value of stockpiles of cash as the investor will continue to see erosion in his purchasing power over the years due to inflation.

-There are few currencies in the world that are considered to be a more safe and stable form of the store of value than the rest.
+There are few currencies in the world that are considered to be a more safe and more stable form of the store of value than the rest.
 Some of such available strong currencies are the US Dollar, the Yen of Japan, and the Swiss Franc.
 In times of economic downturns, these currencies do not tend to lose much value.
 They have a strong and stable economic and political situation in their country.
 Also, they have full investor confidence in terms of ease of liquidity.
 Many foreign governments hold their reserves in one of the three currencies.
 Moreover, the future economic growth prospect of these countries is also good.

 Therefore, investors can convert their respective currencies into these currencies and protect them from erosion and loss of value in times of economic turmoil.

 Gold plays multiple roles across the world.
 For some, it is the safest store of value.
 Some treat it as an inflation hedge.
-Whatever the role be, it is undoubtedly one of the best “Safe Haven assets” in the world.
+Whatever the role is, it is undoubtedly one of the best “Safe Haven assets” in the world.
 Over the decades, gold has hardly fallen in value during any of the global downturns.
 In fact, it has shown a steady rise in value even during testing times like the global financial crisis of 2008 and the more recent Covid-19 phase.

 Time and again, investors have shown their faith in this yellow metal in times of any economic turmoil.
 They dump their investments in more risky stocks and divert them into investments in gold.
 The rise in demand helps to keep its prices stable.
 It may even appreciate when all other investment options are crashing in value terms.